WindyBanana/launcify/.ai/CONTEXT7_VERIFICATION.md

 ## Pre-Setup Verification

-Before running `npm run setup-context7`, YOU verify:
+Before running `pnpm run setup-context7`, YOU verify:

 - [ ] User has a Context7 account at https://context7.com
 - [ ] User has created an API key in the dashboard